 Fortuitously for me, both boys seemed to lose interest in the conversation after that, but it did leave me wondering if 1.) they would bring it up again at the worst possible moment (which they did), or 2.)
 Explain to their teachers, grandparents and everyone they know that mummy has blood and has perrioddddds.

 Also, as someone who is very open and unashamed of bodily functions, I was surprised to find that I was, in fact, a touch embarrassed especially when Roo came back to the loo the next morning and asked to “have a look at the blood”.
 I don’t want to raise the boys to think that periods are something to be embarrassed about, that they are something that they can’t talk to their partner (or friends) about when they are older.
-Adam is very good at going and getting tampons for me and never embarrassed but it is something that he can’t discuss and when I have been struggling with cramps and heavy bleeding/clots over the last few weeks the attitude has been that it’s not something he needs to know about… Which if I’m honest has made me feel unattractive and hurt.
+Adam is very good at going and getting tampons for me and never embarrassed, he’s changed a lot since Edith arrived and is now there for a cuddle or to get me a hot water bottle if I’m suffering with cramps.
+When we were younger he would often say “urgh I don’t really want to hear it” and it would upset me.

 I want to raise boys who are kind and compassionate when their friends or family are struggling with periods, I want them to understand the whole process and not be assholes who think it’s something gross or something that they don’t need to know about.

 So, talking to our sons about periods… Do you cringe or just get on with it?
 Any tips?